hisplan/bcd-sandbox-2024S/README.md

 ### Task 1

 1. Install `git` on your computer.
-1. Create an GitHub account.
+1. Create a GitHub account.
 You will get a GitHub handle.
 For example, mine is `hisplan`.
 1. Going forward, if you're asked to do something with git for this assigment, make sure you do it from Terminal on Mac or PowerShell on Windows.

 ### Task 2